sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 http://us.api.capillarytech.com/v1.1/customer/update_identity?format=xml
 ```

-> Pass the identifier name (mobile/email/external_id) that you want to update in identifier and pass the old and new identifier value in old_value and new_value respectively.
+> Pass the identifier name (mobile/email/external_id) that you want to update inn identifier and pass the old and new identifier value in old_value and new_value respectively.

 ```json
 # Sample POST json